 Digital Signage

-Digital signage is a tool used to visually showcase events, announcements, deadlines and information throughout approximately two dozen flat panel screens located across UTSA's campuses.
+UTSA uses digital signage to visually showcase events, announcements, new degree programs, deadlines and information on flat panel screens located across UTSA's campuses.
+It cannot be used to advertise specific courses.

-Digital signage is a cost-effective, eco-friendly and efficient way to widely distribute your information and strategic messaging to the university community, namely students.
+It's a cost-effective, eco-friendly and efficient way to widely distribute your information and strategic messaging to the university community, particularly to students.
+The purpose of the signage is to reach the overall student and campus population with messaging that enhances the overall experience.

-We will accept and review digital signage submissions from content creators across the university for inclusion in the campus-wide playlist rotation.
+We accept and review digital signage submissions from content creators across the university for possible rotation on the campus-wide playlist.

 Before you submit, please ensure your content meets the following requirements: